agnoster/literapi/README.md

 ### Globs

-WunderAPI supports two kinds of globs: `*`, which matches any JSON value, and `...`, which matches any set of key-value pairs.
+LiterAPI supports two kinds of globs: `*`, which matches any JSON value, and `...`, which matches any set of key-value pairs.

 The `*` glob is useful if you care that a value is there, but not what it is.
 It can be thought of as a variable that does not capture any value.
 For example, you might write: